ddev/ddev/docs/content/users/extend/customization-extendibility.md

 ### Troubleshooting nginx Configuration

 * Any errors in your configuration may cause the `web` container to fail and try to restart.
 If you see that behavior, use [`ddev logs`](../usage/commands.md#logs) to diagnose.
 * The configuration is copied into the container during restart.
-Therefore it is not possible to simply edit the host file for the changes to take effect.
+Therefore it is not possible to edit the host file for the changes to take effect.
 You may want to edit the file directly inside the container at `/etc/nginx/sites-enabled/`.
 (For example, run [`ddev ssh`](../usage/commands.md#ssh) to get into the container.)
 * You can run `ddev exec nginx -t` to test whether your configuration inside the container is valid.
 (Or run [`ddev ssh`](../usage/commands.md#ssh) and run `nginx -t`.)
-* You can reload the nginx configuration by running either [`ddev restart`](../usage/commands.md#restart) or editing the configuration inside the container at `/etc/nginx/sites-enabled/` and running `ddev exec nginx -s reload` on the host system (inside the container just `nginx -s reload`).
+* You can reload the nginx configuration by running either [`ddev restart`](../usage/commands.md#restart) or editing the configuration inside the container at `/etc/nginx/sites-enabled/` and running `ddev exec nginx -s reload` on the host system (inside the container run `nginx -s reload`).
 * The alias `Alias "/phpstatus" "/var/www/phpstatus.php"` is required for the health check script to work.

 ### Multiple Docroots in nginx (Advanced)

 It’s easiest to have different web servers in different DDEV projects, and DDEV projects can [easily communicate with each other](../usage/faq.md), but some sites require more than one docroot for a single project codebase.
-Sometimes this is because there’s an API built in the same codebase but using different code, or different code for different languages, etc.
+Sometimes this is because there’s an API in the same codebase but using different code, or different code for different languages, etc.

 The generated `.ddev/nginx_full/seconddocroot.conf.example` demonstrates how to do this.
 You can create as many of these as you want: change the `servername` and the `root` and customize as needed.